Iadvd/RetrocomputingZXSpectrum/MuCho128Beta/README.md

 B) RULE OF THE SINGLE IMAGE:

 If you have a $Q that uses a screen image that is stored at the extra RAM banks, so it is at the [MUCHO128k_MK1boost/gfx/] folder, that $Q CANNOT HAVE MORE images than that one.
-Good news are: we can keep the image visible through a multiple text pages room $Q at the top until we leave the room (this is a MuCho 128k feature).
+Good news are: we can keep the image visible through a multiple text pages room $Q at the top until we leave the room (this is a MuCho 128k feature) by adding #K inside the desired $Q.

+$Q myroom
+#K
+... the rest of the room content or whatever place is being described ...

 And, in the other hand, a $Q can have as much $I tags as you whish as long as they are stored in the MuCho 48k standard way, at the 48k base memory, but in that case you cannot have any extra RAM bank image at the same $Q.